 While each aspect is important, what really makes this mission statement so important is the inclusion of the word “simultaneous.”
 What shows Crow’s vision is that for ASU to make the innovations necessary to revolutionize education truly, they cannot focus on only one of these goals.

 He understands that innovation does not work in a vacuum, and for it to be truly effective, there needs to be integrated across multiple facets of an organization.

 While the pursuit of excellence is a familiar concept for universities, Crow’s leadership is best exemplified through the other two fundamentals of The New American University’s mission: broad access to quality education and meaningful societal impact.

 One of the best ways to achieve these ideals is to make college easier to attend, especially for students who need to continue working substantial hours while attending school or nontraditional students.

 By finding ways to get around or break down these barriers, you can work toward both of these ideals.

 To Increase Access, Eliminate Barriers

 One of the biggest steps Crow and ASU have taken in this regard has been through the launch and massive expansion of ASU Online, which is widely considered the gold standard in online education.

 Online degree programs make college substantially more accessible to students who cannot attend or are not successful in traditional college courses environments.

 What makes ASU Online exceptional is how it fits within Michael Crow’s vision by offering comprehensive access to higher education, displayed by its growth to over 15,000 enrolled students.

-Crow’s commitment to increasing access to education goes beyond sheer numbers of people.
+Crow’s commitment to increasing access to education goes beyond the sheer number of people.
 It also extends to a high level of innovation to rethink how students approach and think about college.